March 5, 2018

 A Q&A Session with Matthew Dimmick and Jason Mayfield.

-I have been working in consulting and security for many years and have led program development for corporate headquarters, industrial sites, high net worth residences, government facilities, and installations.
-In my experience the application of Crime Prevention Through Environmental Design (CPTED) and its associated strategies are often viewed as hoo-haw or feel good stuff by physical security professionals who are focused more on target hardening, technical security and operational security measures.
+I have been working in consulting and security for many years and have led program development for corporate headquarters, industrial sites, high-net-worth residences, government facilities, and installations.
+In my experience, the application of Crime Prevention Through Environmental Design (CPTED) and its associated strategies are often viewed as hoo-haw or feel-good stuff by physical security professionals who are focused more on target hardening, technical security, and operational security measures.

 In fact, my role in the World Trade Center Reconstruction was just that.
 I was part of the team that developed the security ConOps, negotiated security staffing requirements, built screening programs, and developed operational plans for the new campus.
-In this effort, the police and our security consulting team collaborated with engineers, architects, landscape architects, realty consultants, and foundation members, all of whom were dedicated to securing the grounds, memorial and, most importantly, the users of the space.
+In this effort, the police and our security consulting team collaborated with engineers, architects, landscape architects, realty consultants, and foundation members, all of whom were dedicated to securing the grounds, memorial, and, most importantly, the users of the space.
 The result of this collaboration was a path to security that was a more aesthetically pleasing, gentler approach to securing the site.
 The security requirements were a compromise between design and physical security measures.

 On several, more recent projects, I have warmed up to the application of design solutions and decided to earn my CPTED Professional Designation (CPD).
 So, I attended the National Institute of Crime Prevention’s courses on CPTED with my colleague Jason Mayfield, AIA, CPD.
 Jason played a huge role in my buy-in.
 During the courses I watched our classmates gravitate to him for his viewpoint as the design expert in the group.
-Jason’s insights helped me recognize the value in CPTED principles and their application and how architects can provide value to physical security teams.
+Jason’s insights helped me recognize the value of CPTED principles and their application and how architects can provide value to physical security teams.

 I believe Jason’s insights as an architect are so valuable, that I sat down with him again to pick his brain.